Calorique

 = 6 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 6 for weightlifting is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Dallas's average temperature of 65°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Dallas's average temperature of 65°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Weightlifting at a vigorous intensity builds muscle mass, increases bone density, and raises your resting metabolic rate.
 Unlike cardio exercises that burn calories only during the session, weightlifting creates an afterburn effect (EPOC) where your body continues to burn elevated calories for 24-48 hours post-workout.
 Building lean muscle tissue means your body burns more calories at rest, making weightlifting an essential component of any long-term weight management strategy.